davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 preview_pic: /assets/images/2023-07-11-Machine_Learning_in_Production.jpg
 ---

 I enrolled and successfully did the [Machine Learning Engineering for Production (MLOps) Specialisation from Coursera](https://www.coursera.org/specializations/machine-learning-engineering-for-production-mlops).
 This blog post aims to give a quick review of the course and detail the topics discussed in the course.
-The course covers a range number of topics and sometimes it can feel overwhelming, which is one more reason for writing these notes, it's a way to review and consolidate what I've learned.
+The course covers a range of topics and sometimes it can feel overwhelming, which is one more reason for writing these notes, it's a way for me to review and consolidate what I've learned.

 The specialisation is organised into 4 courses.
 I will describe each one separately.
-I personally enjoyed a lot the 3 and 4 courses of the specialisations, it's where they go into details and give some practical tips.
+I personally enjoyed a lot the 3rd and 4th courses of the specialisations, it's where they go into details and give some practical tips.

 - [__1 -  Introduction to Machine Learning in Production__](#2---introduction-to-machine-learning-in-production)